krishnakanththammana/pomodoro-app/README.md

 # pomodoro-app

-A simple pomodoro app for your terminal/CMD. pomodoro-app will notify the user about the start/stop status via desktop notifications
+A simple pomodoro app for your terminal/CMD. <br />
+pomodoro-app will notify the user about the start/stop status via desktop notifications

 ### Installation